-The written off value of asset disposals is not a charge against council tax, as the cost of property, plant and equipment is fully provided for under separate arrangements for capital financing.
+The written off value of asset disposals is not a charge against council tax, as the cost of property, plant and equipment is fully provide for under second arrangements for capital financing.

 Amounts are appropriated from the General Fund Balance to the Capital Adjustment Account and are recorded as such in the Movement in Reserves Statement.